burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 [&,Param2](int arg1){}
 ```

 The important thing, the capture default (`=` or `&`) if used, should always come first in the Lambda introducer.
 [4, p.752].
 To capture specific variables by the value you should use *only the name of the variable without `=` prefix*.
-Maybe it is a bit confusion, but it's a language rule.
+Maybe it is a bit confusing, but it's a language rule.

 > The clause `[=myVar]` is invalid.